 - Coffee and black tea > chlorogenic acid

-- Carbonated water and soft drinks > carbon dioxide
+- Carbonated water and soft drinks > carbonic acid

-Heavy metals such as lead, cadmium and amalgam fillings also have an acidifying effect.
+Heavy metals such as lead, cadmium and amalgam fillings also have acidifying effects.
 In addition, stress, anxiety, fatigue and lack of sleep encourage the body to produce hydrochloric acid.

-In the initial phase of acidification, we speak of latent acidosis.
-As the process progresses, we speak of acute acidosis and a multitude of complaints such as:
+In the initial stages of acidosis we speak of latent acidosis.
+As the process progresses we speak of acute acidosis and a multitude of symptoms may arise such as:

 - Concentration problems

-- Pain in the urinary bladder and roads
+- Pain in the urinary bladder and pathways

 - Muscle pain after exercise